g1off/WD66/README.md

 <img src="https://i.imgur.com/FjCnWen.jpg">
 </p>

-# You are welcome to fork, modify and produce it on your own, that said I would like to be in the know about production for profit, e-mail is on the Git-hub profile; also don't be an a*s, don't erase solder mask art))).
+# You are welcome to fork, modify and produce it on your own, that said I would like to be in the know about production for profit, work email is readily available on my github profile; also don't be an a*s, don't erase solder mask art))).
 Rough to-do list is below.

 # For ongoing development and planed features please refer to the [issues](https://github.com/gan11a/WD66/issues) page of WD66 Repository.